Satyam1923/Spring-Music-Player/README.md

 ```sh
 npm install .
 ```
-3. Run server
+3. Run the development server
 ```sh
 npm run dev
 ```
-4. You'll have local host link in terminal
+4. Access the local server
+You will receive a link in your terminal.

 ## Contributing